Student Ambassador schemes

 - Photo and/or video shoots

 - Focus groups, opinion panels, market research activities

 - Internet forums (i.e. the Student Room)

-- Final year at school - what subjects did you study, what was the biggest difference between attending school and university, how did you research about universities and what did you write in your personal statement when applying to City
+- Final year at school - what subjects did you study, differences between school and university, how to research universities, what did you write in your personal statement?

-- Your course - what modules do you study, why did you chose this subject and whether or not you are enjoying it.
+- Your course - what modules do you study, why did you choose this subject and whether or not you are enjoying it.

 - Why you chose City - was it for the strength of the course, did it feel 'right' to you and looking back would you choose it again